Long Island Bus Accident Lawyers

 If any of the following scenarios apply to you, our lawyers can help you get the compensation you deserve:

 These are but a few of the many types of bus accidents handled by the Law Office of Cohen & Jaffe, LLP.
-Contact us today for a free consultation with proven injury attorneys.
-We help victims of bus accidents on Long Island and across New York City.
-Personal injury, handled personally.
+Contact us today for a free consultation with our Nassau County personal injury attorneys.
+We help victims of bus accidents on Long Island and nearby areas including Nassau County, Suffolk County and Queens.
+Personal injury handled personally.

 As with any auto accident, the legal responsibility for serious injuries in a bus accident will fall on the party who was negligent in causing the accident – in other words, who was at fault.
 Bus companies typically carry higher limits on insurance than drivers of regular passenger vehicle, as they are responsible for the safety of many.